 While we are blessed with a beautiful 23-acre campus, we also recognize that updating some of our facilities would help us better serve our students and community.
-To this end, we have planned—and even already completed—many important campus improvement projects.
+To this end, we have already completed many important campus improvement projects.

 Education, professional opportunities and the world have all changed dramatically since St. Joe’s was built in 1959.
 As we envision a bold future for today’s and tomorrow’s students, we must upgrade our facilities to empower girls to truly thrive.
 Updated facilities will help us emphasize collaboration, interdisciplinary studies, and STEAM subjects (science, technology, engineering, the arts, and math).
 As the number of women in STEAM-area professions continues to rise, it is crucial that Visitation students are prepared for the new opportunities and leadership positions in a changing social and professional environment.